-Installation of the TurnKey FCS
+Installation of the PIP Fix

-- Place the fat end of the Pin Cut Off Spacer marked "Dorsal" over the Dorsal Pin and against the dorsal skin of the patient's finger.
-Cut the Dorsal Pin off flush with the Spacer (Fig. A). - Place the thin end of the Pin Cut Off Spacer marked "Transverse" over one end of the Transverse Pin and cut the pin off flush with the Spacer (Fig. B).
+- Place the thick end of the Pin Cut Off Spacer marked "Dorsal" over the Dorsal Pin and against the dorsal skin of the patient's finger.
+Cut the Dorsal Pin off flush with the Spacer (Fig. A).
+Note: The threads will continue beyond the length of the Pin Cut Off Spacer. - Place the thin end of the Pin Cut Off Spacer marked "Transverse" over one end of the Transverse Pin and cut the pin off flush with the Spacer (Fig. B).
 Repeat on the opposite side of the finger.